bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 Done when: the helper has a clear role in parity/audit code, or it is no longer part of production sources.

+Status: kept as the canonical read-only compiled-symbol lookup used by name-resolution parity tests.
+Audit diagnostics can reuse it later.

 ### 5. Fix The Second-Pass Inference Conversion